hamdan-codes/hamdan-codes/README.md

 - 📈I'm currently pursuing my Data Science.
 - 💻I love innovating new things which can transform the living.
 - 🤓Making new things learning new stuffs
-- 👨🏻‍💻I do competitive programming and love Machine learning, deep learning, Data Science.
+- 👨🏻‍💻I do competitive programming and love ML, DL and DS.
 - 🤝Ask anything, would love to help if I can.
 - 🏢In Search of Internship.
 - 📝Resume -> <a href="https://drive.google.com/drive/folders/1Kcdg-4OwLw_7rp81zrya6n6ejqqVsvsn?usp=sharing"><img align="center" alt="Hamdan's Resume" width="35px" src="Assets/resume.png" /></a>